Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.

 One of the differences between being paid by an employer and running your own business is having to sort out how your limited company pays you.
-Usually, the most tax-efficient way you can do this by taking a combination of a low salary and dividends from your limited company.
+Usually, the most tax-efficient way you can do this is by taking a combination of a low salary and dividends from your limited company.
 The salary will be paid to you as a director, in the same way as a regular employee.

 There are two main reasons to take a salary from your limited company:

-Why would I want to take a low salary?
+High or low salary – why would I want to take a low salary?

-In 2018/19, if your salary is above the NIC ‘Lower Earnings Limit’ (£6,032) but below the NIC ‘Primary Threshold’ (£8,424) you don’t pay NIC, but you do retain your State Pension contribution record.
+For the 2020/21 tax year, if your salary is above the National Insurance (NI) ‘Lower Earnings Limit’ (£6,240) but below the NI ‘Primary Threshold’ (£9,500 per year), you don’t pay employee’s NI contributions, but you do retain your State Pension contribution record.
 However, your limited company would have to pay employer’s NI contributions on any salary above the NI ‘Secondary Threshold’ which is lower, at £8,788.

-Why would I want to take a higher salary?
+High or low salary – why might I want to take a higher salary?

 - Reduced maternity benefits.
 Technically, to qualify for maternity benefits, you need to be “employed” and thus be compliant with the National Minimum Wage Regulations